marissaverdonck/t3-task-board/README.md

 # T3 Task Board

 ## About
-T3 Task Board is a task management system.
+T3 Task Board is a task management tool.
 Users can add tasks to the board and change the status of it when the task is in progress or done.
 The board contains 3 different columns: "To do", "In Progress" and "Done".
 To change the status, the users can move the task to an other column.
 It helps the user keeping track of his/her to do list.

 ##